ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

      * Removed a lot of somewhat meaningless CX entries.
 115. Fixes to some Listo mods.
 116. Removed a bunch of stuff from autowares that shouldn't be there.
+117. ADDED a secret mod that gives you a chance to taste Shar's power.
+118. ADDED (for testing) Otherworldly Archetypes.

 ## Listonomicon v8.0.1 Spells 2.0 Edition